syl20bnr/spacemacs-elpa-mirror/melpa/mwim-readme.txt

 MWIM stands for "Move Where I Mean".
 This package is inspired by
 <http://www.emacswiki.org/emacs/BackToIndentationOrBeginning>.
 It
-provides commands for moving to the beginning/end of code, line or comment.
+provides commands to switch between various positions on the current line (particularly, to move to the beginning/end of code, line or comment).

 To install the package manually, add the following to your init file:

   (add-to-list 'load-path "/path/to/mwim-dir")
+  (autoload 'mwim "mwim" nil t)
   (autoload 'mwim-beginning "mwim" nil t)
   (autoload 'mwim-end "mwim" nil t)
   (autoload 'mwim-beginning-of-code-or-line "mwim" nil t)